Particular/docs.particular.net/nservicebus/sqlserver/multiple-databases.md

 The transport will route messages to destination endpoints based on the configuration.
 If no specific configuration has been provided for a particular destination endpoint, the transport assumes the destination has the same configuration (schema, database and instance name/address) as the sending endpoint.
 If this assumption turns out to be false (the transport cannot connect to destination queue), an exception is thrown immediately.
 There is no store-and-forward mechanism on the transport level (and hence -- no dead-letter queue).

-NOTE: If the destination endpoint uses different database or server instance, sending a message to it might cause the transaction to escalate to a distributed transaction.
-Usually it is not a desired effect.
-Use NServiceBus [Outbox](/nservicebus/outbox/) to avoid it.
+NOTE: If the destination endpoint uses a different database or server instance, sending a message to it might cause the transaction to escalate to a distributed transaction which may not be desirable.
+Using the [Outbox](/nservicebus/outbox/ feature, DTC escalations can be avoided as long as the both the endpoint's Outbox and business data share the same database.

 ## Single database